 Anyway, 99% of the time you will not have to worry about WiFi density: Situm will just work.
 If it doesn’t work properly in some specific areas, installing a few beacons to complement the WiFi signal will be enough.

-Sometimes, being connected to a WiFi network may interfere with Situm’s WiFi scanning for positioning purposes.
-The effects can range from a slight decrease in the positioning accuracy to a temporal blockage of the WiFi chipset (after which Situm will not be able to use WiFi to compute locations for a while).
+In tracking apps, the effects range from a slight decrease in the positioning accuracy to a temporal blockage of the WiFi chipset (after which Situm will not be able to use WiFi to compute locations for a while).
 This only applies to Android devices, since on iOS devices Situm positioning does not use WiFi signals.

 If you really need to use WiFi communications concurrently with Situm, you have 2 options: